 Flat out, this is one of our favorite hybrid mattresses.
 It’s just an odd mix (in a good way) of value, support, comfort, and quality—should serve as a great bunk bed mattress, whether in the twin or full size.

+It measures about 10″ thick (3 layers of foam) with a medium firmness and a washable cover so it’s easy to clean up spills and accidents.
 If you’re outfitting a bunk bed for kids, we expect that the washable cover will come in handy.
 You can learn more about Puffy in our full review.

 Regardless of the size of mattress you choose for your bunk bed, the end result should be the same: a mattress that fits snuggly within the frame of the bunk bed and isn’t too tall.
 For the most part, that means looking for a mattress that’s no more than 12″ thick.
 Luckily, there are twin size and full size mattresses all over the place that are less than 12″ thick—we’ve included several in this review.

 Aside from the thickness of the mattress, you will likely be choosing either a foam or innerspring mattress, though we are agnostic as to which you pick.
 Foam mattresses tend to be attractive since they’re highly affordable, but the coil beds can often provide more support in the long run.
 If you’re buying a bunk bed mattress for an adult, perhaps think about the coil beds first, but if you’re buying for a kiddo, the foam beds should be just fine.

 Many bunk beds have a weight capacity restriction of between 200 and 500 pounds.
 It’s important to keep this in mind and never exceed the weight capacity or risk breaking the bed frame.
 Keep in mind that the weight capacity of the bunk bed itself and the weight of the mattresses.